Errorname/prisma-multi-tenant/docs/Complete_Documentation.md

 Prisma-multi-tenant uses a "**management**" datasource in order to keep track of all the tenants of your application.

-Thanks to this management datasource, prisma-multi-tenant is able to migrate all your tenants, as well as providing you with a simple way to access the data of whichever tenant you want.
+Thanks to this management datasource, prisma-multi-tenant is able to migrate all your tenants at once, as well as providing you with a simple way to access the data of whichever tenant you want.

 Prisma-multi-tenant is a two-part project:

-- The [CLI](#CLI) that you will use to init, develop, and deploy your tenants
+- The [CLI](#CLI) (`prisma-multi-tenant`) that you will use to init, develop, and deploy your tenants
-- The [Library](#Library) that you will use in your app to access the data in your tenants
+- The [Client](#Library) (`@prisma-multi-tenant/client`) that you will use in your app to access the data in your tenants

 **Table of content:**